OPR: Office of the Director

 The policy and its reporting procedures are separate and distinct from the EEO complaint process, which adheres to remedial relief, such as compensatory damages, if discrimination has been found, to include discriminatory harassment.
 The policy does not replace an employee’s EEO or other rights.
 Corrective action taken under the policy does not provide for the remedies that may be available in the EEO process, administrative or negotiated grievance procedures, or any other processes.
 Further, reporting allegations of misconduct under the policy does not satisfy the requirements for filing an EEO complaint of discrimination, administrative or negotiated grievance, or other procedures, nor does it delay established timelines for those procedures.
 More information regarding the EEO complaints process and timelines for filing such complaint is available to USGS employees via the internal EEO site.

-A. USGS Director and Deputy Director are responsible for:
+A. USGS Director and Deputy Director for Administration and Policy are responsible for:

 (1) Ensuring overall implementation of the policy and procedures;